icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 - [Chilli Works](https://github.com/ChilliWorks/ChilliSource) - An open source, cross-platform game engine designed for indie developers.
 - [Chipmunk Physics](https://github.com/slembcke/Chipmunk-Physics) - Simple, lightweight, fast and portable 2D rigid body physics library written in C.
 - [ChoiceScript](https://github.com/dfabulich/choicescript) - A language/engine for developing text-based multiple-choice interactive novels.
-- [Cocos2d for Android](https://github.com/ZhouWeikuan/cocos2d) - Cocos2d for Android, based on cocos2d-android-0.82, and now ported from cocos2d-iphone 0.99.4.
+- [Cocos2d for Android](https://github.com/ZhouWeikuan/cocos2d) - Based on cocos2d-Android-0.82, and now ported from cocos2d-iphone 0.99.4.
 - [Cocos2d for iPhone](https://github.com/cocos2d/cocos2d-iphone) - Framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac.
 It is based on the cocos2d design but instead of using python it, uses objective-C.
 - [Cocos2d for HTML5](https://github.com/cocos2d/cocos2d-HTML5) - Cocos2d for Web Browsers.
 Built using JavaScript.
 - [Cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
 It is based on cocos2d-iphone, but instead of using Objective-C, it uses C++.
 It works on iOS, Android, Windows Phone, macOS, Windows and Linux.